DGSConsulting/DGSConsulting/README.md

 🛠️ Business Tools

-Our suite of professional-grade tools is crafted to solve real business challenges—without the complexity of enterprise software.
+Our suite of tools is crafted to solve real business challenges—without the complexity of enterprise software.

 1. Priority Matrix Builder